sf-coyotes-2016/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 1. Why is Hash.fetch useful?

-2. What is the disadvantage of single inheritance, and what's a possible solution to that problem?
+2. What is the disadvantage of single inheritance as opposed to multiple inheritance, and what's a possible solution to that problem?

 3. Why are these classes initialized with an options hash?